roxlu/webrtc-jitter/jitter-issue.md

 As these playout delays in neteq changed often, I started looking into the timestamps.
 I added some code that would log the delta between successive audio timestamps.
 At the same time I created a capture from the RTP streams using tshark.
-I wanted to compare if the timestamps I received from GStreamer were correct.
+I wanted to check if the timestamps I received from GStreamer were correct.

 _I've used something like this to capture the RTP streams from the